trey-herrington/roxid/ADR.md

 - Clear separation of concerns with well-defined boundaries
 - pipeline-service is completely independent and highly reusable
+- **API layer provides consistent interface for all clients**
+- **Easy to add authentication, validation, and rate limiting in RPC layer**
+- **Can convert RPC layer to network service without changing clients**
-- Easy to add new interfaces (web, gRPC, etc.) without touching core logic
+- Easy to add new interfaces (web, gRPC, mobile) without touching core logic
 - Each layer can be tested independently
 - Enforces good architectural practices through Rust's module system
 - Workspace structure makes dependencies explicit and prevents circular references
 - Business logic stays pure without UI or API concerns
-- Multiple frontend options (TUI and CLI) share same service layer
+- Multiple frontend options (TUI and CLI) share same API interface
+- **RPC layer can evolve independently of service implementation**
+- **Clients are shielded from service layer changes**

 #### Negative

 - More files and directories to navigate
+- Additional indirection layer (RPC) between clients and service
 - Slightly more boilerplate in initial setup
 - Need to understand Rust workspace conventions
 - May feel over-engineered for very small projects
+- **All new service features must be exposed through RPC handlers**

 #### Neutral

-- Dependency direction is strictly one-way: roxid-tui → pipeline-service, roxid-cli → pipeline-service, pipeline-rpc → pipeline-service
+- Dependency direction is strictly enforced: roxid-tui → pipeline-rpc → pipeline-service, roxid-cli → pipeline-rpc → pipeline-service
 - pipeline-service has zero dependencies on other workspace members
+- **pipeline-rpc acts as the single source of truth for the API**
 - Each layer has its own Cargo.toml and version management
+- RPC layer re-exports necessary types from service layer for client convenience

 ### Alternatives Considered